tannewt/wa-law.org/site/bill/2023-24/README.md

 * [HB 2146](hb/2146) - Supporting students who are chronically absent and at risk for not graduating high school. - H Education
 * [HB 2143](hb/2143) - Providing information related to the human rights records of nations that export crude oil to Washington. - H Env & Energy
 * [HB 2142](hb/2142) - Reading coaches grants 1📰 - H Education
-* [HB 2137](hb/2137) - Concerning technical changes to allowable exemptions for tourism promotion area assessments. - S Rules 2
+* [HB 2137](hb/2137) - Concerning technical changes to allowable exemptions for tourism promotion area assessments. - S Passed 3rd
 * [HB 2123](hb/2123) - Running start for the trades - H Education
 * [HB 2121](hb/2121) - Special education hearings - H Education
 * [HB 2096](hb/2096) - Ensuring adequate notice to and consideration of local communities when establishing housing options for individuals qualifying for a less restrictive alternative placement. - H Community Safet